Free Auto Transport Quotes

 7. Ignoring Accessibility Issues

-The Mistake: Insisting the driver come to your front door when it is physically impossible.
-This delays the shipment and frustrates the driver.
-If you live in a difficult area, offer to meet the driver at a nearby large parking lot (like a grocery store or big-box retailer).
-This "terminal-style" meetup is safer and faster for everyone.
+An auto transport truck is often 75–80 feet long.
+It cannot navigate narrow residential streets, cul-de-sacs with low-hanging trees, or apartment complexes with tight turns.
+Insisting the driver come directly to your front door when it is physically impossible delays the shipment and may result in a failed pickup attempt fee.
+If you live in a difficult area, offer to meet the driver at a nearby large parking lot — this “terminal-style” meetup is safer and faster for everyone.

-8. Forgetting to Check the Carrier's Info
+8. Forgetting to Check the Carrier's Credentials

 Frequently Asked Questions

 Sometimes.
-Your personal policy might cover theft or "Acts of God" (weather), but the carrier's cargo insurance is primary for handling damage.
-Call your agent to verify before shipping.
+Your personal policy might cover theft or Acts of God (weather), but the carrier's cargo insurance is primary for handling damage during transit.
+Call your insurance agent to verify before shipping.

 Shipping a vehicle is a partnership between you and the transport company.
-By avoiding these common mistakes—preparing your car, being flexible with dates, inspecting your vehicle, and choosing a reputable provider—you ensure a smooth experience.
+By avoiding these common mistakes — preparing your car, being flexible with dates, inspecting your vehicle, verifying credentials, and choosing a reputable provider — you ensure a smooth, stress-free experience.
+At SouthWest Auto Transport, we help you navigate every pitfall by providing transparent quotes from vetted, insured carriers.

 Ready to ship the right way?
 Call us now at 1-800-590-6492 or complete the form on this page.
 Avoid the mistakes and enjoy a hassle-free move with SouthWest Auto Transport.